Free Alternatives to Paid eLearning Software | Top Picks

 Best for: Higher education, serious course creators

 Instructure offers a free Community tier that provides substantial functionality.
-Canvas has become the most adopted LMS in higher education, powering over 5,000 educational institutions.
+Canvas has become one of the most adopted LMS platforms in higher education, with adoption data available through Instructure’s institutional transparency reports.

 Key Features: